PhamHanh96/Hanh_Project_Intern_Codeception/README.md

 [checkout ra nhánh vừa đc tạo, sau đó thực hiện các thao tác bình thường: edit, commit,...]
 - git push origin AESEC-5568
 [push code lên server]

+## CodeceptJS
+0. start with empty project initialize npm first: npm init -y

+1. Install CodeceptJS with Puppeteer npm install codeceptjs puppeteer --save-dev

+2. Initialize CodeceptJS in current directory by running: npx codeceptjs init
+Answer questions.
+Agree on defaults, when asked to select helpers choose Puppeteer.

+3. Generate step definitions with
+To get autocompletion when working with CodeceptJS npx codeceptjs def

+4. Create First Test: npx codeceptjs gt
+Create Page Objects: npx codeceptjs gpo
+Create Steps Objects: npx codeceptjs go --type step

+5. Run a test:
+To see the step-by-step output of running tests, add the --steps flag: npx codeceptjs run --steps

+To see a more detailed output add the --debug flag: npx codeceptjs run --debug

+To see very detailed output informations use the --verbose flag: npx codeceptjs run --verbose

+A single test file can be executed if you provide a relative path to such a file: npx codeceptjs run github_test.js
+### or
+npx codeceptjs run admin/login_test.js

+To filter a test by name use the --grep parameter, which will execute all tests with names matching the regex pattern.

+To run all tests with the slow word in it: npx codeceptjs run --grep "slow"

+6. Dependency Injection

+All objects described here are injected with Dependency Injection.
+The similar way it happens in AngularJS framework.
+If you want an object to be injected in scenario by its name add it to configuration

+Now this objects can be retrieved by the name specified in configuration.

+Via global inject() call.

+Required objects can be obtained via parameters in tests